To browse nonprofits in our region click here to visit the online directory, Nonprofit Compass.

 So, how exactly is all that money doled out?
 We're happy to explain.

 Let's start by clarifying how endowment funds work.
 In short, a donor makes a gift to establish a fund.
 We invest that gift, the fund grows, and a percentage from the fund is used to make grants.

-CFA has four competitive grant cycles each year -- Future Fund, Field of Interest and two Discretionary cycles.
+CFA has three competitive grant cycles each year — Future Fund and two community grant cycles.
 These are opportunities for local nonprofits to apply for grant money.